NALC Health Benefits Home Health Care in SW Fort Worth/Burleson, TX

 Medical Social Services

 Discharge planners and case managers at Texas Health Harris Methodist Hospital Southwest and Baylor Scott & White Medical Center Hillcrest frequently recommend home health agencies that provide medical social work services as part of the care team.
-NALC plans may cover short-term medical social services when they are part of a physician-ordered home health plan of care.
+NALC plans may cover short-term medical social services when they are included in a physician-ordered home health plan of care.
+These services help families navigate community resources, coordinate follow-up care, and address practical barriers to recovery at home.

-One of the most common questions families ask is: "How do I actually get home care started under my NALC plan?"
-The process is more manageable than it may initially appear, and BrightStar Care of Burleson handles much of the administrative coordination on your behalf.
+One of the most common questions families ask is how to get NALC Health Benefits home health care started in SW Fort Worth or Burleson.
+The process is more manageable than it may initially appear.
+Our team handles much of the administrative coordination on your behalf.

 Step 1: Physician Order

 Home health care under NALC must be ordered by a licensed physician.
-If your loved one is discharging from a facility like Huguley Medical Center or AdventHealth Burleson, the hospital discharge planner will typically obtain the physician's order for home health as part of the discharge planning process.
-For community patients who have not been recently hospitalized, the treating primary care physician or specialist can write the home health order during an office visit.
+If your loved one is discharging from a facility like Huguley Medical Center or AdventHealth Burleson, the hospital discharge planner will typically obtain the physician's order as part of the discharge planning process.
+For community patients who have not been recently hospitalized, a treating primary care physician or specialist can write the home health order during an office visit.

 Step 2: Verify Your Benefits

-Before services begin, it is important to verify your specific NALC plan option, your current deductible status, and whether prior authorization is required.
+Before services begin, verify your specific NALC plan option, your current deductible status, and whether prior authorization is required.
 Our intake team contacts NALC directly to verify your benefits and confirm coverage parameters before your first visit.
-We encourage members to also call the member services number on the back of their NALC ID card to confirm their out-of-pocket responsibilities and whether any visit limits apply in the current plan year.
+We also encourage members to call the member services number on the back of their NALC ID card to confirm out-of-pocket responsibilities and whether visit limits apply in the current plan year.

 Step 3: Prior Authorization

-Many NALC plans require prior authorization for home health services.
-BrightStar Care of Burleson initiates and manages the prior authorization process on your behalf.
+Most NALC plans require prior authorization for home health services.
 Our clinical team submits the documentation — including the physician's order, diagnosis codes, and the plan of care developed by our RN Director of Nursing — directly to NALC.
-In most cases, authorization is obtained within 24 to 72 hours for non-urgent situations, and expedited review is available for urgent post-discharge needs.
+In most cases, authorization is obtained within 24 to 72 hours for non-urgent situations.
+Expedited review is available for urgent post-discharge needs.

 Step 4: Care Begins

-Conditions Most Commonly Treated Through NALC Home Health Coverage
+Conditions Treated Through NALC Home Health Coverage in Burleson

 - Post-surgical recovery — joint replacement, cardiac surgery, abdominal surgery